 Substitutions & Variations

-- Shelf stable potato gnocchi works best in this recipe - even sweet potato would work.
-You can use fresh refrigerated gnocchi but it'll cook faster and release less starch, resulting in a runnier sauce.
+- Shelf stable potato gnocchi works best in this recipe - even sweet potato gnocchi would work.
+You could use refrigerated or frozen gnocchi but it'll cook faster and release less starch, resulting in a runnier sauce.

 - If using fresh basil, oregano, or parsley, double the amount listed in the recipe.